To AIHPA Home Page

 - Krieger Match Rifle Barrels

 Your mag is sent without any form of lube.
-A dry lube should be used internally, per details below…
+A very light application of dry lube to mag internals is recommended.

-Below is the latest instruction for assembly, care and maintenance for your Gen 5 Waters Rifleman T3, T3X and LA102 magazine…
+Below is the latest instruction for assembly, care and maintenance for your Waters Rifleman magazine…

 Your WR mag should last you a long time.
 This is the mag of choice by many champion shooters at national and international level, so you may want it to last, hence the need for care:

-CHECK FIT: The WR mag is made to 0.1 tolerances, and 0.15 to the mag release tang.
+CHECK FIT: The WR mag is made to 0.1mm tolerances.
 The rifle receiver, stock and floorplate may vary up to nearly 1mm.
 The mag may be tight to insert and remove.
 Remember, this is a precisely made magazine (perhaps too precise).
-There are tolerances from rifle to rifle, and action take-down screws can be done up to different tension (sometimes too much).
-If you think it will never improve, then simply use a smooth file and take 0.1mm increments out of the mag front latch locking tang, continuously testing fit as you go.
+There are tolerance differences from rifle to rifle, and action take-down screws can be done up to different tension (sometimes too much).
+If you think it will never improve, then simply use a "smooth" (fine) file and take 0.1mm increments off the magazine latch locking tang, continuously testing fit as you go.
+DO NOT REMOVE more than 0.1mm at a time between testing.

-a) CLEAN: Clean the mag internals with a suitable solvent, removing all grease and oil.
+a) CLEAN: Clean the mag internals with a suitable solvent, removing all grease, oil and dirt debis.

 b) DRY LUBE: Always dry-lube the internal of the mag.
-Dry lube need be applied to FRONT and REAR internals of the mag well (should not be needed on the sides, but wouldn’t hurt).
+Dry lube need be applied to FRONT and REAR internals of the follower chute (should not be needed on the sides, but wouldn’t hurt).
 The most common dry-lubes are Graphite powder, PTFE (Teflon) drying spray, or Silicone spray (non-greasy) drying.
 Do not use oil, grease or similar.

-d) ANTISEEZE: Apply a tiny drop of an anti-seize to the clam screw threaded holes.
-Or, apply a small drop of synthetic oil (do not allow to run into the mag internals).
-The threads can “bind” due to Alum and SS electrolysis.
-Oil and ammunition do not mix.
+d) ANTI-SEIZE: Apply a tiny drop of an anti-seize to the clam screw threaded holes.
+Or, apply a small drop of synthetic oil.
+This prevents the threads from “binding” due to Alum and SS electrolysis.
+DO NOT allow oil or grease to run into the mag internals - oil and ammunition do not mix.

 e) SPRING DIRECTION: Note, the spring tail at the top into the follower should point forwards, towards the front of the follower/mag (the base may be opposite facing, depending on mag model).

 g) TIGHTEN: Screws should be done up pinch tight (do not over tighten).
 Be sure there is no foreign matter in the threaded hole.
-Apply a drop of synthetic oil or anti-seeze applied to screw or in thread hole first.
+Apply a drop of synthetic oil or anti-seize applied to screw or in thread hole first (see above).

 h) TUNE: If you are heading to a world championship, and performance is critical, you might want to "tune" the performance of the stripping force by very fractionally re-forming the spring free length.
 Be sure to NOT allow the spring to form a helical shape - twist with the coil direction while stretching.